About the course

 This Post Graduate Certificate Education (PGCE) Secondary (Computer Science) course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

-You have the opportunity to work with an experienced community of tutors, established in the field of Computing education and IT, who are engaged actively in teaching, research and national developments in Computer Science education & international projects in Technology Enhanced Learning (TL).
-The IoE also hosts a Code Club and works closely with the regional and national CAS (Computing At School) community.
-Links with CAS colleagues and engagement with BCS (British Computer Society) initiatives will also inform your learning and professional development.
+You have the opportunity to work with an experienced community of tutors, established in the field of Computing education and IT, who are engaged actively in teaching, research and national developments in Computer Science education and international projects in Technology Enhanced Learning (TL).

 You will learn through a series of practical seminars, workshops, microteaching activities, presentations by subject experts as well as independent and group research in a purpose-built IT suite with an extensive range of resources.
 Interactive and discussion-based teaching techniques will encourage you to engage, reflect and challenge ideas around computing education and pedagogy.